vishaltak/gitlab-development-kit/doc/set-up-winbash.md

 6. What we will do is now do a second installation in your `/mnt/…` directory which is setup with your Windows hard drive.
 So I will create a directory on `C:/` with the name `tzwsl` (as an example)

-7. Now change directory `cd /mnt/c/tzwsl`
+7. Now change directory `cd /mnt/c/tzwsl` (Tip: Create an alias to go make it easier to reach your mounted directory `alias wslhome="cd /mnt/c/Users/YOUR_USER_NAME_HERE"`)

 8. Run `gdk init`